About the Counseling Team

 Erin Hooyboer: Psychotherapy Information Disclosure Statement

-Joshua Magallanes, MA, LMHC, NCC
+Joshua Magallanes, MA, LMHC, NCC (he/him)

 Faculty Counselor

-Joshua Magallanes has a critical analysis about adolescent development for queer individuals happening later in life.
+Joshua has a critical analysis about adolescent development for queer individuals happening later in life.
 As individuals get older they experience “gay adolescence,” a time when one is experimenting while trying to find community.
 We are creative and tactical; we are forced to lead double lives while at the same time feeding just enough of ourselves in order to survive.
 Joshua earned his Bachelor of Science from Northern Arizona University and his Masters in Community Counseling from Seattle University.
-Joshua explores the societal constructs placed on communities of color and Queer communities as a way to continue to raise awareness and create change.
+Joshua explores the societal constructs placed on communities of color and queer communities as a way to continue to raise awareness and create change.
 Joshua has spoken and led workshops at the Students of Color conference, Annual American Counseling Association and Black and Brown Male Summit.
 Joshua serves as committee chair for the LGBTQIA Task Force at Highline Community College and served on the board of directors for Gay City Men’s Health Project.
-Currently a faculty member at Highline College teaches courses including “The LGBTQI Experience” and also Cultural Competency Practices.
+Currently a faculty member at Highline College, he teaches courses including “The LGBTQI Experience” and also Cultural Competency Practices.
 Joshua also owns a private practice in Seattle where he provides therapeutic services for individuals and couples for the queer community and communities of color.

-~Josh believes the developmental process is never a road that is paved or less traveled; the way we travel it and experience it are what makes us marvel at the amazing products along the way. ~
+~Joshua believes the developmental process is never a road that is paved or less traveled; the way we travel it and experience it are what makes us marvel at the amazing products along the way. ~

 Joshua Magallanes: Psychotherapy Information Disclosure Statement

-Nicole Hoyes Wilson, MSW, MA, LMHC, NCC
+Nicole Hoyes Wilson, MSW, MA, LMHC, NCC (she/her)

 Faculty Counselor